 Every workout involves isometric movements during which you will pulse up and down just one inch.
 While this may sound simple, when it comes to toning it really packs a punch.

 Calorie Burning Barre Workout – including modified moves

 What Equipment & Clothing Will I Need?

-Most Barre exercises use bodyweight along.
-However, if desired, you can use light dumbells (one to three pounds) or resistance bands to increase the resistance when doing upper body moves.
+Most Barre exercises use bodyweight alone.
+However, if desired, you can use light dumbbells (one to three pounds) or resistance bands to increase the resistance when doing upper body moves.

 When doing lower-body work, a soft exercise ball is often used to target the leg muscles.

 Most people find leggings or capri pants and a torso covering top the most comfortable clothing option.
 You can go barefoot, or wear yoga/pilates, or grippy socks for traction.

 People of any age and fitness level can experience the benefits of Barre exercise.

 You don’t need to be a dancer or to be experienced in yoga or Pilates to do this form of exercise.